Modelling Scenarios for Carbon-aware Geographic Load Shifting of Compute Workloads: Conclusion

 \section{Conclusion}

-Based on realistic scenarios for commercial AI data centres and HPC centres, and a linear analytical model that takes into account key server and data centre parameters, we have simulated the reduction in emissions achievable through for geographic load shifting.
-We conclude that the reductions in emissions from geographic load shifting are small (typically less than five percent) for realistic scenarios for both commercial data centres and HPC centres.
+Based on realistic scenarios for commercial AI data centres and HPC centres, and a linear analytical model that takes into account key server and data centre parameters, we have simulated the reduction in emissions from geographic load shifting.

+We conclude that achievable reductions in emissions are small (typically less than 5\%) for realistic scenarios for both commercial data centres and HPC centres, even though we optimistically assume a perfect grid and ignore any performance penalties.
 Much larger reductions in emissions are needed to counter the current growth in global data centre capacity.

+A possible strategy to achieve such reductions is demand reduction, which could be achieved by including the ICT sector in emissions cap-and-trade schemes such as the EU Emissions Trading System.